babylonhealth/ios-playbook/Cookbook/Technical-Documents/From_0%_to_100%_with_Bento.md

 ![](/Users/adam.borek/Developer/babylon/images/bento01.png)

 ## Renderer
-I assume you are already kind of familiar with our Architecture.
+As I said before, I assume you are already kind of familiar with our Architecture.
 Quick recap, a typical screen is built from:
 - ViewController
 - ViewModel
 - Renderer